umd-lhcb/ut-hw-doc/docs/lvr/ccm_qa/ccm_qa.md

         ![](ccm_qa1.png)

-        This is an examlpe of a curve for a 1.5 MS CCM.
+        This is an example of a curve for a 1.5 MS CCM.
 The waveform displayed should be a smooth curve as shown in the figure above.

         ![](ccm_qa3.png)